xai-org-shared/vendor-eval-kit/README.md

 [Harbor](https://github.com/harbor-framework/harbor) is an open evaluation framework built for reproducible LLM agent evals.
 For each task it:

 - Builds an isolated Docker environment from the task's `Dockerfile`
-- Installs the specified agent (`terminus-2`) and runs it against the task
+- Installs the specified agent (`openhands`) and runs it against the task
 - Runs a verifier to score the output (pass / fail)
 - Records a full **ATIF trajectory** — every tool call, observation, and token count

+Note: we've seen some issues with terminus-2 on the latest grok build models that we're looking to fix, so openhands might be a better fit for the harness.

 Full documentation: https://harborframework.com/docs